 CVE-2026-35588: CWE-89: Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection') in nicolargo glances

 CVE-2026-35588 is a medium severity SQL injection vulnerability in the open-source monitoring tool Glances prior to version 4.
 5. 4.
 The issue exists in the Cassandra export module where configuration values for keyspace, table, and replication_factor are directly interpolated into CQL statements without validation.
 This allows a user with write access to the glances. conf file to redirect monitoring data to an attacker-controlled Cassandra keyspace.
-The vulnerability is fixed in version 4.
-5. 4.
+Version 4.
+5. 4 includes a fix for this vulnerability.

 AI Analysis